 join me for a diversion to the Gimli Film Fest

-As the largest rural film festival in Canada, the Gimli International Film Festival (GIFF) was thrilled to be back in full force for its 2022 run.
-Initially known as the Gimli Film Fest, the event celebrated its 22nd year in 2022 by running an expanded in-person series of films from July 20-24, followed by online showings of “the best” offerings virtually from July 25th until August 7th.
+As the largest rural film festival in Canada, the Gimli International Film Festival (GIFF) is definitely worth a look.
+Initially known as the Gimli Film Fest, the event celebrates its 23rd year in 2023 from July 26-30.

-For a full festival pass priced at $150 you can take in the standard festival events.
-The Super Pass ($250) and VIP Festival Pass ($300) offer more perks and behind the scene opportunities.
-If you’re only interested in one or two of the films on offer and can’t make it to Gimli, you can purchase individual film online passes for $8.99.
+For a full Festival pass priced at $119 you can take in the standard festival events.
+The Super Pass for $179 offers many more perks.
+And the Online Pass at $49 offers opportunities for those who can’t make it to Gimli.
 This is a great way to access a palette of world films from the comfort of your own home at a very reasonable cost.
 There are also various in-person day passes for those who want to take in everything they can on one single day.